icopy-site/awesome/docs/awesome/awesome-alfred-workflows.md

      style="border-style: none;" alt="Public Domain Mark" />
 </a>

-To the extent possible under law, [David Wikoff](https://github.com/derimagia) has waived all copyright and related or neighboring rights to this work.aw, [David Wikoff](https://github.com/derimagia) has waived all copyright and related or neighboring rights to this work.aw, [David Wikoff](https://github.com/derimagia) has waived all copyright and related or neighboring rights to this work.
+To the extent possible under law, [David Wikoff](https://github.com/derimagia) has waived all copyright and related or neighboring rights to this work.